Open Competitive Procurement

 - Requests for Tender (RFT): to request a response to supply goods or services based on delivery requirements, performance specifications and terms and conditions.

 - Request for Information (RFI): to gather information on supplier interest in an opportunity, or information on supplier capabilities/qualifications.

 Procurement Services staff have the expertise to lead the entire open competitive bid process:

 - Contract negotiation and award

 - Supplier debriefing and/or bid disputes

-In addition, Procurement Officers and staff can identify existing collaborative procurement arrangements (via Ministry of Government and Consumer Services (MGCS), Ontario Education Collaborative Marketplace (OECM), and other entities that may be leveraged as an alternative to the open competitive bid processes.
+In addition, procurement officers and staff can identify existing collaborative procurement arrangements via Ontario Ministry of Public and Business Service Delivery (MPBSD), Ontario Education Collaborative Marketplace (OECM), and other entities that may be leveraged as an alternative to the open competitive bid processes.
 See Other Collaborative Entities for more information.

 The following is a typical open competitive bid process map and timeline: